gaperezsa/3DeformRS/README.md

 There should be one folder per experiment under ```3D-RS-PointCloudCertifying/output/certify/scanobjectnn/RotationZ/```

+inside each of these folder, a .txt and a .csv version of the results can be found with the columns:

+* Correct label
+* prediction of the smoothed classifier
+* certified radius
+* boolean value if correct
+* time taken

 ### Analyse results, Make the corresponding graphics

 Under the Analysis folder, two programs of interest may be found: